Complete Guide to DIY SMT Assembly In Your Office

 Once the stencil has been completely lifted from the board, you can inspect the solder paste.
 It should be sharply defined with flat tops on each pad of paste.
 If you have smeared the paste (remember to check the finest pitch components thoroughly), you will need to start again.
 You’ll have to completely wipe the solder paste from the board using a paper towel soaked in isopropanol and go back to the beginning of the process.
 Similarly, if it looks like you have well-defined pads, but there are smears of solder between them, your stencil lifted while you were applying the paste.
 Again, you’ll need to thoroughly clean the board and try again.

-Before moving on to populate your board, place some paper towel where your circuit board was, and then clean your stencil with an isopropanol soaked paper towel.
+Before moving on to populate your board with SMT components, place some paper towel where your circuit board was, and then clean your stencil with an isopropanol soaked paper towel.
 It’s much easier to clean up as you go along rather than forget to clean your stencil and later find it covered with rock hard solder paste that’s nearly impossible to clean off!

 Populating the PCB